benphillips1997/bump-allocator/README.md

 ![Output showing example of a failed allocation due to not having enough memory](images/task1_output2.png)

 To allow enough memory for the program to succeed the allocator memory size must be at least 40 bytes.
-This is because adding the extra char would add a byte, then when the integers are allocated it will be padded by 3 bytes bringing it up to 28.
+This is because adding the extra char would add a byte, then when the integers are allocated it will be padded by 3 bytes, plus the 5 ints, bringing it up to 28.
 Then when the double is allocated it will be padded by 4 bytes bringing the total to 40.
 You can see the output with 40 bytes is successful.

 ![Output showing bytes needed for succesful allocation of originally failed ones](images/task1_output4.png)